 For those with a little more sartorial savvy, it’s good to get in early and have your pick of this season’s outerwear abundance.
-Which is exactly why we’ve drawn up an edit of the eight must-have styles.
+This is exactly why we’ve drawn up an edit of the eight best winter coats for men currently in style.
 Offering a balanced mix of classic and contemporary, these versatile coats on show here will keep you safe from the elements (and the sale rail).

 The Check Overcoat

 Alongside luxury brands and Savile Row houses, plenty of shops across the high street are embracing looser silhouettes, so don’t be afraid to wear this style a little bigger (though you should look for coats cut with a generous shape, not just buy two sizes up).
 And a simple rule of thumb for styling: if the pattern is big and colourful, keep it in check by teaming with a more neutral outfit.

 Once a staple of mountaineering types, the puffer jacket is now a bona fide streetwear necessity.
 “Technical jackets no longer need to be hardy and durable; something which can be off-putting for wearers,” says Harrods general merchandise manager Simon Longland.
 “The innovation in technical jackets means a puffer can be worn like any other coat would be – equally perfect over a suit on a weekday, or with a knit and boots with jeans at the weekend.”